Locations: Various throughout San Joaquin County.

-Assist in providing supervision, guidance, and trainings to Center Aides and Parent Volunteers on a daily basis and as needed.
+Provide supervision, guidance, and trainings to Teachers, Associate Teachers, Center Aides and Parent Volunteers on a daily basis and as needed.

 Network with other community agencies and participate when requested, in community events, health fairs, and other events designed to promote CAPC programs.